Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 **CURRENTLY IN PROGRESS**

   * This project is a team based Exploratory Data Analysis.
-   + Focused on attempting to find patterns in accidents across texas, focusing on weekend traffic vs. weekday traffic
-   + Also focused on creating an interactive map to help visualize traffic accident patterns.
+  * It focused on attempting to find patterns in accidents across texas, focusing on weekend traffic vs. weekday traffic, as well as creating an interactive map to help visualize traffic accident patterns.

 &nbsp; &nbsp; [![button](button.png)](accidents.html)